vishnu350/st/README.md

 Notes on AppImage install flow:
 - [AM/Appman](https://github.com/ivan-hc/AM) supports auto-updates with checksum integrity verification.
 - AppImages will be larger in size, but there will be virtually zero difference in performance.
-- To remove st+ from your system, just run the st-config script with the uninstall switch: `$APPDIR/st-config uninstall`
+- To remove st+ from your system: `$APPDIR/st-config uninstall`

 # Installation (Manual Build)

-You will need the following packages:
+You will need the following packages (Debian example below):

     sudo apt install build-essential libxft-dev pkg-config wget python3-nautilus